ossamamehmood/Hacktoberfest/README.md

 # How to make your first Pull Request

-Replace `<YOUR-USERNAME>` with your GitHub username in this guide.
+Replace `shakti1590` with your GitHub username in this guide.

 ## 1. Add your profile picture to the folder

-Add a picture picture of your choice in `static/images/`.
+Add a picture picture of your choice in `static/images/shakti1590`.
 Accepted files are **png** and **jpg**, should be squared and minimum size 544x544 pixels.
 Ex.

 ```
-static/images/<YOUR-USERNAME>.png
+static/images/shakti1590.png
 ```

 ## 2. Add your profile information

-Create a markdown file in your folder following the convention `content/participant/<YOUR-USERNAME>.md`.
+Create a markdown file in your folder following the convention `content/participant/shakti1590.md`.
 Ex.

 ```
-content/participant/<YOUR-USERNAME>.md
+content/participant/shakti1590.md
 ```

 Copy the next template into your file, delete the boilerplate data and fill the information with yours.

 ```
 ---
-name: YOURNAME
+name: shakti singh
-institution/company: INSTITUTION_NAME
+institution/company: MJP Rohilkhand University
-github:USERNAME
+github:shakti1590
 ---
 ```